Communicating On COVID-19 Vaccines In A Changing Environment

 Immunization service experience considers various components at the individual, community, facility and system levels (which affect either client or health worker) and contributes to whether or not a client has a positive, people-centered, high-quality immunization service experience.

-The Service Experience workstream aims to inform a new direction in people-centered quality immunization service delivery by incorporating human-centered design principles to re-orient immunization service delivery to include caregiver and client perspectives and needs.
-This includes:
+The Service Experience workstream aims to inform a new direction in people-centered quality immunization service delivery by tailoring immunization services and incorporating human-centered design principles to better respond to the needs and perspectives of caregivers, clients, and health workers.

 This toolkit has been designed for use by: